Austria Human Right 2017 Report April 2018

 e.
 Denial of Fair Public Trial

-The law provides for an independent judiciary, and the government generally respected judicial independence in practice.
+The law provides for an independent judiciary, and the government generally respected judicial independence and impartiality.

 There were no reports of political prisoners or detainees.

-Section 2 Respect for Civil Liberties, Including:
+Section 2.
+Respect for Civil Liberties, Including:

 a.
-Freedom of Speech and Press
+Freedom of Expression, Including for the Press

 There were no government restrictions on academic freedom or cultural events.

 b.
-Freedom of Peaceful Assembly and Association
+Freedoms of Peaceful Assembly and Association

 c.
 Freedom of Religion